Safety pin

-The safety pin is a variation of the regular pin which includes a simple spring mechanism and a clasp.
+A safety pin is a variation of the regular pin which includes a simple spring mechanism and a clasp.
 The clasp forms a closed loop to properly fasten the pin to whatever it is applied to and covers the end of the pin to protect the user from the sharp point.

 Safety pins are commonly used to fasten pieces of fabric or clothing together.
-Safety pins, or more usually a special version with an extra safe cover, called a nappy or loincloth pin, are widely used to fasten cloth diapers (nappies), or modern loincloths.
+Safety pins, or more usually a special version with an extra safe cover, called a nappy pin or loincloth pin, are widely used to fasten cloth diapers (nappies), or modern loincloths.
 They're preferred as their safety clasp, while remaining an ingestion hazard, prevents the baby from being jabbed or pricked.
 Safety pins can be used generally to patch torn or damaged clothing.
 They can also be used as an accessory in all kinds of jewelry including: earrings, chains, and wristbands.
 Sometimes they're used to attach an embroidered patch.
 Safety pins are divided into numbered size categories.
-Size 3 pins are often being used in quilting and may be labelled for purchase as a "quilting pin."
+Size 3 pins are often used in quilting and may be labelled for purchase as a "quilting pin."
 Sizes 4 and larger may be called "blanket pins" and deemed acceptable as kilt pins for informal dress, depending upon design and appearance.

 Early precursor

+The toggle pin, an early clothing fastener, was brought to Palestine by the Hyksos.
+The toggle pin was a pin characterized by en eyelet in one end; the eyelet was probably used to secure one end of the pin to the article of clothing, with the other end penetrating another portion of the article to secure it.

 The fibula, a form of brooch, was invented by the Mycenaeans in the Greek region of Peloponnesus between the 14th and 13th Century BC, and is considered an early precursor to a safety pin since it was used in a similar manner.
 Fibulae were used by Greek women and men to help secure tunics.